 For example, Dr. Jason Adelman is evaluating the effectiveness of displaying patient photos in EHR systems to prevent wrong-patient errors when using computerized provider order entry systems.
 He is also conducting research to develop and validate new medication safety measures needed for automatically identifying violations of the “Five Rights of Medication Safety”: right patient, right dose, right medication, right route, and right frequency.

 Research by Dr. Raj Ratwani, is optimizing digital healthcare systems by developing evidence-based guidelines for system design and implementation.
-His objective is to identify safety gaps in systems through a retrospective analysis of safety event reports and to use these findings to inform the development of design and implementation guidelines.
+Dr. Ratwani and his team identified safety gaps in systems through a retrospective analysis of safety event reports and used these findings to inform the development of design and implementation guidelines.

 - Providing Evidence and Developing a Toolkit to Accelerate the Adoption of Patient Photographs in Electronic Health Records Project Profile